 If you know someone struggling with dual disorders or you are struggling, then contact New Jersey’s best dual diagnosis treatment center.
 At The Healing Center every single one of our clients properly and thoroughly which is why we asses them for underlying mental health disorders upon admission.
 Overall we don’t want anything slipping through the cracks that could potentially lead to a relapse.
 Our primary goal is to build a solid foundation for a life in recovery.

-How Is A Dual Diagnosis Treated In Dual Diagnosis Treatment Centers NJ Programs?
+How Is A Dual Diagnosis Treated In NJ?

-The way qualified dual diagnosis rehabs treat patients begins with an evaluation.
-A biopsychosocial evaluation occurs early on in treatment.
+The way a qualified dual diagnosis treatment center in Cherry Hill treats patients begins with an evaluation.
+A bio-psychosocial evaluation occurs early on in treatment.
 This lays the groundwork for an individualized treatment plan.
 Screening with a psychiatrist helps diagnose any co-occurring disorders in addiction to chemical dependency.

 From there, it’s a matter of balance.
 Patients with symptoms of trauma-related disorders must be able to trust and feel safe.
 Those with anxiety disorders need non-narcotic, but effective, relief from their symptoms.
 The key to good dual-diagnosis addiction treatment is balance.
 Understanding that addiction and mental illness don’t exist in isolation.
 They constantly influence one another, so treatment must respond accordingly.

-What You Can Expect At Our Dual Diagnosis Treatment Centers NJ Programs
+What You Can Expect At Our Dual Diagnosis Treatment Center in Cherry Hill NJ?

 When you choose to enter into The Healing Center’s dual diagnosis treatment centers NJ program, you receive impeccable care and attention to your personal needs.
 We provide superior recovery treatment and family support.
 We have also developed an ongoing continuum of care method.
 Thus, ensuring you are consistently getting the focused and individualized treatment you need to recover.
 Our therapeutic services include providing you and your loved ones with comprehensive care and consistent support.
 In addition, we offer: